 For those of you who express concern about the cost, flavor, difficulty or nutrition of allergy-friendly food, I offer recipes like this maple Dijon chicken dinner.

 This recipe with photo for maple dijon chicken was shared with us by eatchicken.com.

-The recipe below is naturally gluten-free, free of top allergens, and even paleo-friendly.
-And did I mention that it’s Low-FODMAP, too?
+The recipe below is naturally gluten-free, allergy-friendly, and even paleo-friendly, like this Paleo Meatloaf recipe I’ve been eyeing at Noshtastic.
+And did I mention that this chicken dinner is Low-FODMAP, too?
 Yes, a chicken dinner with no garlic and onions, to keep your tummy tame.

 Special Diet Notes:

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, optionally paleo, and generally top food allergy-friendly.

 - 1 tablespoon dairy-free buttery spread or coconut oil (can use more olive oil)

 - 8 ounces Brussels sprouts, bottoms trimmed, outer leaves removed, and halved

 - 2 cups diced (1/2 inch) butternut squash